RaffaeleTranfaglia/Numerical-analysis-functions/README.md

 |:-----------------------:|:---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------:|:----------------------:|
 |    my_least_squares.m   | Function that solves the least squares problem (general linear case).
 Valid for the non-degenerate case, i.e. when the rank of the matrix associated with the model is equal to the number of parameters. |   $O(\frac{2n^3}{3})$  |
 | my_least_squares_poly.m | _Function that solves the least squares problem (polynomial case).
 Valid for the non-degenerate case, i.e. when the rank of the matrix associated with the model is equal to the number of parameters._               |   $O(\frac{2n^3}{3})$  |

+## Credits
+Numerical analysis lectures of the computer science course at UniMoRe.